monero-project/monero-site/resources/developer-guides/daemon-rpc.md

 * *block_header* - A structure containing block header information.
 See [get_last_block_header](#get_last_block_header).
 * *status* - string; General RPC error code.
 "OK" means everything looks good.
 * *untrusted* - boolean; States if the result is obtained using the bootstrap mode, and is therefore not trusted (`true`), or when the daemon is fully synced and thus handles the RPC locally (`false`)
+* *top_hash* - string; If payment for RPC is enabled, the hash of the highest block in the chain.
+Otherwise, empty.
+* *credits* - unsigned int; If payment for RPC is enabled, the number of credits available to the requesting client.
+Otherwise, 0.

 In this example, block 912345 is looked up by its height (notice that the returned information is the same as in the previous example):